How mindful creativity can change your life

 And you see completing your puzzles as a creative act?

 We all want to feel creative, but it can be difficult to find a creative outlet starting from a blank canvas.
-Puzzles provide a platform to be creative within a structured way and what better way to be creative than piecing together a stunning piece of art.
+Puzzles provide a platform to be creative in a structured way and what better way to be creative than piecing together a stunning piece of art?
 There’s also a sense of accomplishment that comes with putting the last piece in – it’s rare to find a creative activity that is rounded off so perfectly.
-This creative process, partnered with the mindfulness benefits of puzzles is what we call Mindful Creativity.
+This creative process, partnered with the mindfulness benefits of puzzles, is what we call Mindful Creativity.

 You really promote and showcase the talent of the artists you use…